 Looking after our team members and providing a safe, fulfilling work environment Safe and fulfilling workplaces strengthen business productivity and performance and team member retention and engagement.
 We support gender balance, and employment parity for Indigenous team members because diverse teams perform better.
-PEOPLE DEVELOPMENT, DIVERSITY AND INCLUSION ADVANCING RECONCILIATION HEALTH, SAFETY AND WELLBEING 23% increase in total recordable injury frequency rate to 11.3 15.5% of Australian team members completed cultural awareness training Engaging fairly with our suppliers, and sourcing ethically and sustainably By sourcing products and services in a responsible, sustainable way, we strengthen critical supplier relationships and support workers in our supply chains.
+PEOPLE DEVELOPMENT, DIVERSITY AND INCLUSION ADVANCING RECONCILIATION HEALTH, SAFETY AND WELLBEING 23% increase in total recordable injury frequency rate to 11.3 f Australian team members completed cultural awareness training Engaging fairly with our suppliers, and sourcing ethically and sustainably By sourcing products and services in a responsible, sustainable way, we strengthen critical supplier relationships and support workers in our supply chains.
 Customers value our ethical approach.
 ETHICAL SOURCING AND HUMAN RIGHTS 4,563 supplier sites in the ethical sourcing program with 3,050 or 67% monitored during the year 88%, of reportable breaches identified during the year, were or are being remediated, improving working conditions for workers in our supply chains • Supporting the communities in which we operate By being connected to and invested in local communities, we help them to succeed.
 Connected and creative communities are more agile, inclusive and innovative.
-ECONOMIC AND COMMUNITY CONTRIBUTION \$75.2m in direct and indirect contributions to community organisations, primarily in Australia and New Zealand 124,000 visitors to Ever Present: First Peoples Art of Australia, showcasing 178 artists in Australia and Singapore Anticipating the needs of our customers and delivering competitive goods and services Our businesses perform better when providing 69 DATA AND CYBER SECURITY 10 own-brand product recalls supporting customer confidence >1,200 retail outlets in Australia and New customers with affordable, safe and reliable products and services.
-By investing to ensure products and services are safe, we build confidence among customers which strengthens our businesses.
-PRODUCT SAFETY and safety Zealand supporting an omnichannel offering which included more than 210 million digital interactions per month Ŧ and services.
-By investing to ensure products and services are safe, we build confidence among PRODUCT SAFETY CLIMATE RESILIENCE CIRCULAR ECONOMY omnichannel offering which included more than 210 million digital
+ECONOMIC AND COMMUNITY CONTRIBUTION \$75.2m in direct and indirect contributions to community organisations, primarily in Australia and New Zealand 124,000 visitors to Ever Present: First Peoples Art of Australia, showcasing 178 artists in Australia and Singapore • Anticipating the needs of our customers and 10 >1,200 Ö delivering competitive goods and services Our businesses perform better when providing customers with affordable, safe and reliable products and services.
+By investing to ensure products and services are safe, we build confidence among customers which strengthens our businesses. ©° , DATA AND CYBER SECURITY PRODUCT SAFETY own-brand product recalls supporting customer confidence and safety retail outlets in Australia and New Zealand supporting an omnichannel offering which included more than 210 million digital interactions per month •• • Our businesses perform better when providing customers with affordable, safe and reliable products and services.
+By investing to ensure products and services are safe, we build confidence among ©° SECURITY recalls supporting customer confidence retail outlets in Australia and New Zealand supporting an omnichannel offering which included more than 210 million digital